akul-star/ASIC/README.md

 **Synthesis Verification -** We can verify the gate level synthesis dine by YOSYS using **Netlist file** and **Test Bench File**.
 ![Verify](https://github.com/akul-star/ASIC/assets/75561390/35787fbc-8035-4aa9-adf7-b3c75acf5214)
+---
+If the output waveforms match to that of the RTL simulation, then our design on gate-level is correct and hence our NETLIST is correct.